amanastro7/lappy-price-prediction-using-ml/README.md

 ## VIDEO DEMO OF THE WEB APP
-Press ▶️ this button to watch the video.
+Press ▶️ button to watch the video.

 https://user-images.githubusercontent.com/56089248/208248892-0eb14139-2118-498d-a9d4-1e3e525e693a.mp4